 UCSF ChimeraX (or simply ChimeraX) is the next-generation molecular visualization program from the Resource for Biocomputing, Visualization, and Informatics (RBVI), following UCSF Chimera.
 ChimeraX can be downloaded free of charge for academic, government, nonprofit, and personal use.
 Commercial users, please see licensing.

-ChimeraX development is funded by the National Institutes of Health (NIGMS P41-GM103311).
+ChimeraX development is supported in part by grants from the National Institutes of Health (currently R01-GM129325, previously P41-GM103311).

 Structures can be reinforced for 3D printing with pseudobonds.
 In this DNA-transcription factor complex (PDB 5ego), proteins are shown as ribbons and the DNA as a molecular surface.
 The pseudobonds in blue were read in from a manually created file, 5ego.pb, and further reinforcements in light gray were added automatically with the struts command.
 For image setup other than orientation, see the command file struts.cxc.More features...